 Like most instructors, I want my students to think critically and to make ethically rational decisions.
 So imagine my puzzlement should one of my colleagues disavow the importance of teaching critical thinking and ethical reasoning.
-As an increasingly skeptical public and employer sentiment grows about students' ability to apply critical thought, it seems even more imperative to me that we as instructors commit our efforts to integrating both critical processes and ethical reasoning in to our pedagogy.
+As an increasingly skeptical public and employer sentiment grows about students' ability to apply critical thought, it seems even more imperative to me that we as instructors commit our efforts to integrate both critical processes and ethical reasoning into our pedagogy.

 To me the biggest transformation we can make in our classrooms is to think long and hard about the implications of two things:

 - George Bernard Shaw's claim that "the single biggest problem in communication is the illusion that communication has taken place."

 - 20th Century philosopher Ludwig Wittgenstein's portrayal of communication as "language games".